Beam-Connectivity/beam-connectivity.github.io/index.md

 👐🏼 We love OSS, both using and contributing

-👯‍♀️ The whole team is super-smart and friendly
+👯‍♀️ The whole team is super-smart and friendly, yet humble

- 📍 We are a remote and flexible team - fitting around life commitments is important to us - whether that's children, hobbies or body-clocks!
+ 📍 We are a remote and flexible team - fitting around life commitments is important to us, whether that's children, hobbies or body-clocks

 ✂ As a small company, there is no bureaucracy and decisions are made by the people closest to the problem

+🌴 We have plans to scale slow and steady over the next year, so early engineers have the opportunity to grow and lead when the time is right

 🥳 We build great products and have fun doing it

 # We ❤ modern tech <a name="modern-tech"></a>

 We use the right tool for the job but do try to converge around a few, solid but flexible technologies ([and here's why](https://mcfunley.com/choose-boring-technology)).
-These make up the main _spine_ of the platform:
+These make up the main spine of the platform:

 * 🚗 **Embedded**: Linux, C, bash, python, SQLite

-* ⛅ **Cloud**: AWS serverless, python, Javascript/Typescript, Docker, MQTT, Kibana, Presto DB, Apache Spark, CloudFlare
+* ⛅ **Cloud**: AWS serverless, python, Javascript/Typescript, Docker, Kibana, Presto DB, Apache Spark, CloudFlare

 * 📱 **Mobile**: Swift, Kotlin, Fastlane, Firebase, Figma

 * 🧰 **DevOps**: Docker, Azure DevOps, bash, Python

 Our CI-CD infrastructure is highly automated and runs on Azure DevOps.
 We are rightfully proud of how smoothly and consistently we can deliver quality software.
-Our delivery process gives us clear traceability from tickets, through code, tests and PRs, and out to automated release pipelines.
+Our delivery process gives us clear traceability from tickets, through design, code, tests and PRs, and out to automated release pipelines.

-We also do a lot of hardware engineering, both prototyping with Raspberry Pis and developing our own, bespoke, automotive-grade electronics.
+We also do a lot of hardware engineering, both prototyping with Raspberry Pis and developing our own bespoke, automotive-grade electronics.

 # Interview process <a name="interview-process"></a>